Lohiblue/DSA-Palmora-Group-HR-Analysis-Project/README.md

 # DSA-Palmora-Group-HR-Analysis-Project

-This repository contains information on the data Analysisnproject developed using Power BI. the project focuses on specific domains and provides visualization, insights and analytics based on the dataset
+This repository contains information on the data Analysis  project developed using Power BI. the project focuses on specific domains and provides visualization, insights and analytics based on the dataset

 ## PROJECT TOPIC: Palmora Group HR Analysis